Healing Tide: Background

 Bruce Warren of WXPN explains, 'After he [Michael Trotter Jr.] left the service, he met Tanya at a music festival they were both playing.
 Tanya walked up to Michael after their shows, exchanged phone numbers, and their relationship blossomed in and out of the recording studio.'
 Tanya told Billboard, "it's kind of like when we first started dating; I told him we have to jump off the building at the same time, holding hands.
 It's a question you have to ask before you make that decision -- ARE you ready to love me?
 Are you ready to go through all the things a relationship requires you to go through and still be there?"
 Michael expressed, "She did not know I was a wounded war veteran when we dated [...]
 I never talked about it.
 She was very confused -- Why is this guy running and ducking under the bed when he hears fireworks on the Fourth of July?
 Why do I find him hiding in a dark corner when the rest of the day he was so bubbly and happy?
 She was like, 'You've got to let me in Mike.
 You've got to tell me what's going on so I can make a decision if I want to roll with this.'
 And when she finally convinced me to let her into the dark side of me, I just gave her everything, told her everything I went through and, then, 'Are you ready to love me baby?
 Are we still good?'

-In 2016, the duo released Love Affair as Trotter & Blount led by the single "Imagine".
+In 2016, the duo released their first album Love Affair as Trotter & Blount led by the single "Imagine".
 Jewly Hight of National Public Radio describes 'after teaming up in life and music, the pair dabbled in sleek soul updates under their combined surnames.
 But they also drew inspiration from voices embraced as touchstones across generations and genres — Ray Charles, Aretha Franklin, Johnny Cash and Nina Simone among them — and ultimately settled into a rootsy aesthetic animated by the range of their musical experiences.'